Jimmy Alapag: Gilas Pilipinas, Talk 'N Text, Meralco, and San Miguel

 After retiring from international basketball, Alapag was quickly tapped by then-Gilas Pilipinas head coach Tab Baldwin as one of the team's assistant coaches.
-Alapag also served as an assistant coach and team consultant at the Meralco Bolts and Talk 'N Text Tropang Texters.
-In 2019, he became one of the assistant coaches for the San Miguel Beermen.
+Alapag also served as the team consultant for the Talk 'N Text Tropang Texters.
+He left those positions once he unretired for the Meralco Bolts.

+After the 2015–16 season, Alapag became an assistant coach for Meralco.
+He also became an assistant coach for Gilas Pilipinas once again, this time under Chot Reyes.
+He was also an assistant coach for the Gilas team that competed in the 2019 SEA Games under Coach Tim Cone.

+In 2019, Alapag became one of the assistant coaches for the San Miguel Beermen.

 Alab Pilipinas

 On August 12, 2017, Alapag announced through his Instagram account that he will be the new head coach for Alab Pilipinas of the ASEAN Basketball League.
 This was Alapag's first major coaching role since his retirement from basketball.
-He coached his team to the Finals, defeating the Mono Vampire Basketball Club of Thailand in five games, and winning his first ABL championship.
+He coached his team to the finals, defeating the Mono Vampire Basketball Club of Thailand in five games, and winning his first ABL championship.

 In his second season, they failed to defend their title, falling to the Hong Kong Eastern Long Lions in the playoffs.

 In his third season, Alab had a 10–6 record before the ABL season was canceled due to the COVID-19 pandemic.
-He then left for the US and Alab has yet to announce a new head coach.
+He then left for the US.

 Sacramento and Stockton Kings

 In 2019, Alapag reached out to the Sacramento Kings' general manager Vlade Divac for a coaching opportunity.
 Divac offered him a position to help coach the Summer League squad, which he accepted.

 He didn't coach the next season due to the Stockton Kings not fielding a G-League team for that season, but returned the next season to be an assistant coach for the Sacramento Kings Summer League team, where they won the 2021 Summer League championship.
 He was then named as an assistant coach for the Stockton Kings following their successful Summer League campaign.

+In August 2023, Alapag was promoted to become the Sacramento Kings' player development coach.